pablichjenkov/daily-agenda-view/README.md

 ```

 Above code is all you need to have a daily events timeline added to your App.
 Bellow is a showcase of the different layout configurations the component offers.

+**1.** The default configuration if you don't specify any.
+In this mode the agenda view will try to maximize the events witdh.
+It achieves that by mixing the rows layout direction. **Even rows** are rendered from left to right while **odd rows** are rendered from right to left.
+Since the events are order by duration, this mode leverage the maximum space available by laying out in the opposite direction from the previous road.
+It should be very effective in most data use cases.

 ```kotlin
 config = Config.MixedDirections(eventWidthType = EventWidthType.VariableSize)